Senyoret1/hardware-wallet-js/DOCUMENTATION.md

 *Return value:*

 A promise that receives a text string that depends on the result of the operation:
-- If the wallet already has a mnemonic or the user cancels the operation (promise rejected):
-`Error: Expected WordAck after Button confirmation`.
+- If the wallet already has a mnemonic, the user cancels the operation or `wordCount` has an invalid value (promise rejected): `Error: Expected WordAck after Button confirmation`.
 - If the hardware wallet asks for a specific word and a different word is entered (promise rejected):
 `Error: Wrong word retyped`.
 - If the user enters a word that is not part of the dictionary (promise rejected):